thaixnguyen/saucedemo-ui-automation/README.md

 1. Cleaning up some of the code, I can definitely improve some of the encapsulation for the screens.
 2. Adding the rest of the elements on all the pages.
 3. Adding Allure for cleaner test reports.
-4. Adding CI via Github Actions.
-5. Integrate Screenplay into this rather than using Screens/POMs.
+4. Integrate Screenplay into this rather than using Screens/POMs.